deepak4669/scraper/readme.md

 ```bash
 pip install -r requirements.txt
 ```
 The `config.py` specified the configurations required for the application.
-Since the parsed data is stored on the local filesystem, it's imperative that we set `base_path` to some place in our system where we'd like those files.
+Since the parsed data is stored on the local filesystem, it's imperative that we set `base_path` to some place in our system where we'd like to have those files.
 ```python
 base_path:str = # set to some place in the local filesystem
 ```